lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Acceptable public key encodings for `pkR` are described in {{sec-serialization}}.

 Note that the OAEP label `L` is left to its default value, which is the empty string as per [RFC8017].
-The shared secret output by the overall Composite ML-KEM already binds a composite domain separator, so there is no need to also use the component domain separators.
+The shared secret key output by the overall Composite ML-KEM already binds a composite domain separator, so there is no need to also use the component domain separators.

 The value of `ss_len` as well as concrete values for all the RSA-OAEP parameters used within this specification can be found in {{sect-rsaoaep-params}}.